-Then type in the variable type, by appending to the variable name, separated by a colon.
+Now type in the variable type, appending it to the variable name, separated by a colon (see the field above Monthly Fee).

-Then save the expression, use the validation button on the toolbar to validate the model again.
+Then click on the Save button on the toolbar to save the expression, and click on the Validation button (seventh from the left in the toolbar) to validate the model again.